herzbube/littlego-web/README.md

 There have been no releases yet, and it is unlikely that this will ever see the light as an officially released software package.

-## Getting and deploying the project

-TODO: Write a section that explains what a developer has to do after cloning the repo in order to get the project to run.

-TODO: Write another section that explains what a server admin has to do to in order to deploy the project.
+## Installation

+Read the [INSTALL.md](INSTALL.md) file for instructions on how to get the project to run on a real server machine.

 ## Contributing